wilkin547/docs.es-es/docs/visual-basic/programming-guide/language-features/variables/how-to-make-an-object-variable-not-refer-to-any-instance.md

 ---
-title: Procedimiento Hacer que una variable de objeto no haga referencia a ninguna instancia (Visual Basic) ms.date: 07/20/2015
+title: 'Cómo: Crear una variable de objeto que no haga referencia a ninguna instancia' ms.date: 07/20/2015
 helpviewer_keywords:
 - Nothing keyword [Visual Basic], variable assignment
 - object variables [Visual Basic], null reference ms.assetid: e6d30578-bdae-4142-a3ac-a10697bf696a
-ms.openlocfilehash: e647f2f891b06aa1767faac49b01df98ea31ec1c
+ms.openlocfilehash: 320dadb61c12f3339c5328dcef31c41503892c56
-ms.sourcegitcommit: eff6adb61852369ab690f3f047818c90580e7eb1
+ms.sourcegitcommit: 17ee6605e01ef32506f8fdc686954244ba6911de
 ms.translationtype: MT
 ms.contentlocale: es-ES
-ms.lasthandoff: 10/07/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "72004907"
+ms.locfileid: "74352894"
 ---
-# <a name="how-to-make-an-object-variable-not-refer-to-any-instance-visual-basic"></a>Procedimiento Hacer que una variable de objeto no haga referencia a ninguna instancia (Visual Basic)
+# <a name="how-to-make-an-object-variable-not-refer-to-any-instance-visual-basic"></a>Cómo: Crear una variable de objeto que no haga referencia a ninguna instancia (Visual Basic)
-Puede desasociar una variable de objeto de cualquier instancia de objeto estableciéndolo en [Nothing](../../../../visual-basic/language-reference/nothing.md).
+You can disassociate an object variable from any object instance by setting it to [Nothing](../../../../visual-basic/language-reference/nothing.md).

-### <a name="to-disassociate-an-object-variable-from-any-object-instance"></a>Para desasociar una variable de objeto de cualquier instancia de objeto
+### <a name="to-disassociate-an-object-variable-from-any-object-instance"></a>To disassociate an object variable from any object instance

-- Establezca la variable en `Nothing` en una instrucción de asignación.
+- Set the variable to `Nothing` in an assignment statement.

     ```vb
     ' Assume account is a defined class